About the HEASARC:

 Relevance to NASA's Strategic Plan

-The HEASARC was selected as the first wavelength specific archive center because of the then imminent ROSAT, CGRO, ASCA, and RXTE missions.
-These missions each have a unique complementary capability that could only be fully exploited if the data were easily combined within a single archive.
+The HEASARC was selected as the first wavelength specific archive center because of the then imminent (as of 1990) ROSAT, CGRO, ASCA, and RXTE missions.
+These missions each had a unique and complementary capability that could only have been fully exploited if the data were stored within a single archive.
 Another concern at that time was that the data from several high energy astrophysics missions from the 1980s and 1970s were on the verge of being lost.
-These activities dominated the majority of the first ten years of the HEASARC's life.
-Since then, the HEASARC has provided access to data from a number of operational missions, including the Chandra, XMM-Newton, HETE-2, INTEGRAL, Swift Gamma-Ray Burst Explorer, and Suzaku missions.
+The HEASARC therefore devoted resources to retrieving data from a number of these early missions (and, where necessary, converting them to modern formats), including OSO-8, HEAO-1, Einstein, and EXOSAT.

 In the summer of 1999, with NASA HQ concurrence, the Harvard-Smithsonian Center for Astrophysics became a partner in the HEASARC organization.
 The primary objective of this partnering is to bring together the strengths and experience of both organizations to provide the best possible HEASARC service.